Glossary of Gambling Terms A-Z | Sports Betting Definitions

 - Wagering on the underdog in the Point Spread.

 Taking The Price

-- Betting the underdog on the Moneyline.
+- Wagering on the underdog in the Moneyline.

 - Also known as a Push.
 Risk amount of wager is returned to the bettor.

-- A wager on the combined score of both teams where the Total will be under a certain value.
+- A bet on the sum score of all teams in a sporting event with the Total amount being under a certain value.
 The opposite of an Over.

 Vig or Vigorish

-- A successful sports bettor.
+- A highly successful sports bettor.

 You're Now a Sports Betting Terms Definition Master!